La-wea-cosmica/VapeFix/README.md

 # Is It Worth It??
 if you are gonna cheat on 1 single server and you dont care about some programs dont working like spotify ill say yessir

-# How to Buid it?
+# How to Build it?
 1 you need to have python installed

 2 do pip install ntplib datetime console